How to Pack Your Backpack for Safety, Comfort, and Efficiency

 Secure the load with clothes – jacket, fleece or socks, to make sure nothing moves and there are no empty pockets of air.

 You can also use your tent's fly or body to fill in the space between the heavy load and backpack's walls.
 If you use water bladder it should go directly to your back, as it’s heavy.
+You can also place the water bladder on top (that’s what I do).

 Pack your water bladder first as it will be quite difficult to force it down later, with everything else packed.